-Here’s my ultimate local’s guide to the must-see things at the Egyptian Museum – plus insider tips to plan your visit.
+Here’s my ultimate local’s Egyptian Museum guide to the must-see masterpieces at this stunning museum in Tahrir – plus insider tips to plan your visit.

 The Egyptian Museum in Cairo has the world’s largest collection of Ancient Egyptian antiquities – including many must-see masterpieces like the gold mask of Tutankhamun.